Merve Emre: Reception

 The Personality Brokers generally received favorable reviews.
 The New York Times called the work "inventive and beguiling".
 The Wall Street Journal called it a "riveting" book to which Emre brought "the skills of a detective, cultural critic, historian, scientist and biographer".
 The Personality Brokers was listed in the New York Times Critics' Top Books of 2018 and named one of The Economist's "books of the year" for 2018.

 However, Louis Menand, writing for The New Yorker, criticized Emre for using the "wrong context" to analyze the MBTI's historical antecedents and took issue with her credentials for critiquing the MBTI, arguing that "professors are the last people who should object to society's people-sorting operations."
 Louis Menand, himself a professor, in turn faced criticism for his review, including the charge that Menand betrayed a "fundamental misunderstanding" of how the MBTI was intended to be used.

 Personal life

 Emre was married to Christian Nakarado and they have two children.
-They divorced in 2025.
+They divorced in August 2025.